EmilioAngelM/robo-advisor-assignment/README.md

 Input a valid stock or cryptocurrency ticker (Example: IBM)

-First, you will see the Closing Price Over 100 Days line chart.
+First, you will see the Closing Price Over Time line chart.

 When you are done looking at the chart, close the chart window and the market data will appear in the command line.